-Antenna Issues: Antenna Gains, Antenna/pad delays, Relative/Offset Pointing, Geometric Shadowing, Antenna/Pad positions.
+Antenna Issues: Antenna complex Gains, Antenna/pad delays, Relative/Offset Pointing, Geometric Shadowing, Antenna/Pad positions.

-Front-End Issues: Bandpass, Sideband Ratios, Receiver Temperatures, Phase variations, variations in $T{\rm sys}$ spectral shape.
+Front-End Issues: Bandpass shape & instability, Sideband Ratios, Receiver Temperatures, Phase variations, variations in T{sys} spectral shape.

-Connectivity Issues: IF Delay Measurements, System Temperatures, unusual relative phase or amplitude variations between spws.
+Connectivity Issues: IF Delay Measurements, System Temperatures, unusual relative phase or amplitude variations between spws, interference spikes.

-Correlator Issues: Bandpass, Delay Measurements.
+Correlator Issues: Bandpass spectral shapes, Delay Measurements.

-Observation Issues: Calibrator fluxes, Incomplete datasets or incomplete mapping, mismatch between desired and actual synthesised beam shape.
+Observation Issues: Calibrator fluxes, incomplete datasets or incomplete mapping.

-Tolerances for individual parameters in the above list (for example the maximum range of T{rx}) are defined in aoscheck.
+Tolerances for individual parameters in the above list (for example the maximum range of $T{\rm rx}$ or the cutoff for low antenna gain) are defined in AosCheck.
 These are combined to assess the QA of individual sub-units of the EB, such as antennas, spws, scans, periods of time, or targets.
 An overall assessment of QA0 of the EB is then made based on combining these results.
 The overall tolerances for this QA0 assessment that have been adopted by ALMA for this Cycle are listed in Section 11.2.1.
-Apart from these, checks are made in AQUA on other observatory calibration data, including a recent measurement of the flux of the amplitude calibrator, and a relevant measurement of the antenna/pad position.
+Additional checks are made in AQUA on other observatory calibration data, including a recent measurement of the flux of the amplitude calibrator, and a relevant measurement of the antenna/pad position.